blackcatacademy/blackcat-testing/docs/PRESENTATION_DEMO.md

    - errors show *why* it failed (transparent, auditable)
    - the `Tx outbox` panel queues an anonymized `report_incident` **signature request** (`sig.*.json`), ready for `signer` + `relayer`
 5. Optional (operator-driven): use `On-chain upgrade info` + Foundry runbooks to show “audit + upgrade”.

+Tip (for partners): open `http://localhost:8088/presentation.html` and press **Run guided demo**.
+It will:
+- show the unprotected leak endpoints,
+- run the protected probes,
+- then wait for the tamper-triggered trust flip and refresh the tx-outbox automatically.

 ## 3) Run scenarios (live tamper)